doyensec/CSPTBurpExtension/README.md

 Note: Now that [Bambdas](https://portswigger.net/blog/introducing-bambdas) are implemented in Burp Proxy, this may be a more convenient way to find sinks.

 ### :memo: False Positives List
-- To discard false positives, you just need to right-click on a source and set Parameter or URL as a false positive.
+- To discard false positives, you just need to right-click on a source and set either the Parameter or URL as a false positive.
-- The "False Positive List" summarizes all defined rules and can be modify.
+- The "False Positive List" summarizes all defined rules and can be modified.

 # :arrow_down: Installation
 To successfully install the CSPT extension, ensure you meet the following requirements:

 Burp:
-- Support is only provided for the most recent version of Burp.
+- Most recent version of "Professional" or "Community" (older versions not supported).
-- Compatible with both "Professional" and "Community" editions.

 Java:
 - The Montoya API needs Java 17 or later.

 # :computer: Building the CSPT extension from git

-1. Install Java 17+, for example in Debian-based distros:
+1. Install Java 17+.
+For example, in Debian-based distros:

 ```bash
 $ sudo apt install -y openjdk-17-jdk